TudorPet/Edushield/README.md

 ---

 ## Disclaimer
-EduShield is not a real cybersecurity monitoring system.
+EduShield is not a real cybersecurity monitoring system, it is a concept and should not be implemented until full development.
 All scenarios, data, and analyses are simulated for educational and demonstration purposes only.

 ---